‘Life in all its Fullness’ - Living, Loving, Learning Together

 - Include and involve all members of the school and the wider community of Newborough and the surrounding area in a common enterprise to benefit from the past, learn in our present and strive for our future.

 We aim to provide a broad and balanced curriculum which excites, engages and motivates our children.
-The core subject Science and foundation subjects – Art and Design, Computing, Design and Technology, Geography and History are connected by themes and mapped into half termly Imaginative Learning Projects (ILPs).
+The core subject Science and foundation subjects are connected by themes and mapped into half termly topics.

-Each year group will be taught six Imaginative Learning Projects (ILPs) over the course of the academic year.
-New projects will begin with a memorable experience to hook the children into their new learning.
+Each year group will be taught new topics each half term.
+New topics will begin with a memorable experience to hook the children into their new learning.
 During this ‘engage’ stage, questions will be used to elicit the children’s prior knowledge, ideas and interests.

 The next stage of the project is the ‘develop’ stage, where the children explore themes, subjects and concepts in greater depth in order to develop a deeper understanding.